ak-asu/web-dev-skill/.github/steps/8-react-advanced-patterns.md

 **Explanation**:
 - **Context**: `ThemeContext` provides `theme` and `toggleTheme` to all components.
-- **useEffect**: Updates the `dark` class on the HTML element, enabling Tailwind’s `dark:` classes.
+- **useEffect**: Updates the `dark` class on the HTML element, enabling Tailwind's `dark:` classes.
 - **Accessibility**: `aria-label` improves screen reader support for the toggle button.

 Components can now use `dark:` classes, e.g., `bg-white dark:bg-gray-800`, to adapt to the theme.
 Learn more at the [React Context Documentation](https://react.dev/reference/react/createContext).

 ## 4. Code Splitting and Lazy Loading

 Code splitting reduces initial load times by loading only the necessary code.
-React’s `React.lazy` and `Suspense` enable dynamic imports, ideal for heavy components like Projects, which may include images or complex UI.
+React's `React.lazy` and `Suspense` enable dynamic imports, ideal for heavy components like Projects, which may include images or complex UI.

 ### Implementing Lazy Loading
-Lazy-load the Projects section to defer its loading until it’s visible.
+Lazy-load the Projects section to defer its loading until it's visible.

 ```tsx
 import React, { Suspense } from 'react';